 Who in your circle always has an opinion but does not look in the mirror to assess themselves?
 That’s one reason to beware of what people say and what they do.
 Here’s one story.

 For years, during my transition between full time employment and starting a business, I worked at numerous jobs through a temporary agency.

-It wasn’t fun traveling from one company location to another, but we often do what’s necessary to sustain a great life and make it better in time.
+It wasn’t fun traveling from one company location to another, but we do what’s necessary to sustain a great life and make it better in time.

 One assignment was secretarial work at a university.
 I was performing the prescribed duties when I looked up and saw a former high school classmate standing at the desk.

 He greeted me and asked a question about a person he was trying to locate.
 That was fine, but then he did something that I unfortunately had to tolerate.

 This classmate began to enlighten me on how I could do better, how I didn’t have to stay at that job, and how I should take action to get what I want.